Baptistemontan/leptos_i18n/docs/book/src/declare/07_formatters.md

 ```

 Will format the datetime based on the locale.
-This makes the variable needed to be `impl leptos_i18n::formatting::DateTimeFormatterInputFn`, which is automatically implemented for `impl Fn() -> T + Clone + 'static where T: leptos_i18n::formatting::IntoIcuDateTime`.
+This means the variable must be `impl leptos_i18n::formatting::DateTimeFormatterInputFn`, which is automatically implemented for `impl Fn() -> T + Clone + 'static where T: leptos_i18n::formatting::IntoIcuDateTime`.
 `IntoIcuDateTime` is a trait to turn a value into a `impl icu::datetime::input::DateTime` which is a trait used by `icu` to format datetimes.
 The `IntoIcuDateTime` trait is currently implemented for `T: ConvertCalendar<Converted<'a> = DateTime<Ref<'a, AnyCalendar>>>`.
 You can use `icu::datetime::input::DateTime`, or implement that trait for anything you want.